-During an All-Hazards incident, Delegations of Authority are not executed and instead a disaster declaration is made.
+During an All-Hazards incident, a Declaration of Disaster is signed and a Delegation of Authority may be necessary if ordering an IMT for incident support.
 The political subdivision of government declaring an emergency or disaster must clearly articulate the local capabilities exceeded and damage assessment.
 The political subdivision is requesting assistance from the County or state and resources provided and responsibilities assumed are made by agreement.
 The political subdivision of government never dissolves their legal statutory sovereignty and therefore continues to govern their town, city or special district.

-The principle executive officer of the political subdivision of government shall submit a Local Declaration of Disaster and submit it to the Larimer County OEM for processing (Reference the Disaster Declarations Annex for examples of this form).
+The principle executive officer of the political subdivision of government shall submit a Local Declaration of Disaster and submit it to the Larimer County OEM for processing (Reference the Disaster Declaration Annex for examples of this form).
 The Larimer OEM shall assist with the formation of a written disaster declaration agreement and shall also ensure that resources or responsibilities are acquired or operationalized per the agreement and within the specified timeline.